 Buy now on Amazon

 Creepier than ever before, this Harry Hole novel has quite a horror feel to it – the killer takes a woman and leaves behind a snowman.
 A snowman with a hideous grin, the victim’s scarf around its neck, and pebble eyes that stare at her little boy who’s waiting for her inside the house.
-Another woman disappears and Harry Hole works alongside Katrine Bratt another detective who, like Harry Hole, has a complex past.
-The plot is complex too and sees them connecting other missing persons cases to the snowman murders, and an all-too-perfect television host who has interviewed Harry Hole becomes a chief suspect.
+Another woman disappears and Harry Hole works alongside Katrine Bratt, a detective who has a complex past, just like him.
+The plot is complex too and sees them connecting other missing persons cases to the snowman murders.
+Eventually, an all-too-perfect television host who has interviewed Harry Hole becomes a chief suspect.
 When it comes down to it the killer is closer to Hole, and ex-girlfriend Rakel, than anyone at first realised and our hero finds himself in a race against time to save her.
 In one action scene, Hole loses the tip of one of his fingers.
-According to The Hollywood Reporter, Martin Scorcese is directing a film version of The Snowman.
+In 2017, a much-anticipated film version was released with Tomas Alfredson directing, and Michael Fassbender in the role of Harry Hole.
+(See below.)

 Buy now on Amazon